 Section 230 of the Communications Decency Act Means You Can’t Sue Ripoff Report For Defamation, But You Can Sue The Person Who Left The Review

-Section 230 of the Communications Decency Act (“CDA”) provides website owners immunity for defamatory content posted by third parties.
-Lawmakers passed the statute because, simply stated, holding websites liable for users’ actions would have meant the death of the Internet.
+Section 230 of the Communications Decency Act (“CDA”) gives website owners immunity for defamatory content posted by third parties.
+Lawmakers passed the statute because, simply (if not dramatically) stated, blaming websites for users’ posts would have meant the death of the Internet.
 The legal risk would have been insurmountable.

 And even though Section 230 went a long way in making the Internet what it is today, it also creates a headache for some small- and medium-sized business owners.

-The Inequality of Ripoff Report Defamation: Posters Can Malign For Free, Businesses Must Pay For Arbitration
+Ripoff Report Defamation: Posters Can Malign For Free; Businesses Must Pay For Arbitration.

 Get Defamatory Ripoff Report Page Removed From Search Engines

-- Determine whether a posted comment on RipOffReport is defamatory.
-It can’t just be a comment you don’t like — it has to be a false statement of fact.
+- Determine whether a posted comment is defamatory.
+It can’t just be a comment you don’t like — it must be a false statement of fact.

 - Make a list of the exact RipOffReport URLs where defamatory comments are posted.